mutantcornholio/oh-my-zsh-plugins/README.md

 # Plugins:
 ## use-dotenv
 Loads `.env` file from current dir to your environment.
 Reverts the changes when you leave directory.
+Updates environment when `.env` file changes.

 (your `.zshrc`)
 ```sh